skyflowapi/skyflow-react-js/README.md

   }
 };

-// This rule will compare value of CVV element with another Element const elementValueMatchRule = {
+// This rule will compare values of passwords entered in InputField elements const elementValueMatchRule = {
   type: ELEMENT_VALUE_MATCH_RULE,
   params: {
-    elementId: 'collectCvv', // 'id' of CVV collect element
+    elementId: 'collectPassword', // 'id' of Password (InputField) element
-    error: 'values do not match'
+    error: 'passwords does not match'
   }
 }